Albert Agarunov: Death and legacy

 According to Haji Azimov, an Azerbaijani officer who was present at the battle, Agarunov left his tank to remove the bodies of dead Azerbaijani soldiers lying on the streets of Shusha, and he was hit by sniper fire.
 Agarunov was killed on the road connecting Shusha to Lachin on 8 May 1992.
 Agarunov was posthumously awarded the title of National Hero of Azerbaijan and was buried at Martyrs' Lane cemetery in Baku in May 1992, where his funeral was attended by both Imams and Rabbis.
 The school in Baku from which Albert graduated was renamed after him.

 In 2017, a memorial plaque was placed in Albert Agarunov's house in Amirjan settlement of Surakhani district.

-In 2020, a monument honoring him, including a giant statue of Agarunov, was unveiled in Baku.
+On November 15, 2019, the Monument to Albert Agarunov was unveiled in the Narimanov district of Baku.